leandrocandido/reservation-test/AppendixII.md

  "reservationNumber": "ABC123"
 }
 ```

 The response just contains the reservation number assigned during the booking process.

+The reservation number should be an unique sequence of 3 letters and 3 numbers.